 Providing mechanisms such that ambiguities are invalid and avoidable by the user, for example, by using names qualified by their originating namespace.

-6.22 Initialization of variables [LAV]
+6.22 Missing initialization of variables [LAV]

 6.22.1 Description of application vulnerability

 Reading a variable that has not been assigned a value appropriate to its type can cause unpredictable execution in the block that uses the value of that variable and has the potential to export bad values to callers, or to cause out-of-bounds memory accesses.